Lisa Reddy’s Dream Job in a Male-Dominated Field

 Lisa Reddy VP, Leasing Officer

 Prologis leasing officer Lisa Reddy is not at her desk often.
 Based in Los Angeles, she spends most of her days out and about, working with brokers to lease Prologis properties, customers currently leasing space and potential tenants shopping for a new operations base.
 She also collaborates closely with Prologis colleagues in property management, accounting and construction roles.

-As a female in an industry where women make up only 35 percent of the workforce, Reddy admires Prologis because the company is actively working to hire and advance diverse employees, including women.
-Prologis is also supportive of working mothers, Reddy says.
+As a female in an industry where women make up only 35 percent of the workforce, Lisa admires Prologis because the company is actively working to hire and advance diverse employees, including women.
+Prologis is also supportive of working mothers, Lisa says.
 As the mother of three boys, she advises women “to first and foremost find a company that values employees who want both a career and a family.”
-Reddy brings her boys into her work world by showing them the properties in her portfolio.
+Lisa brings her boys into her work world by showing them the properties in her portfolio.